gruntwork-io/kubergrunt/README.md

 This subcommand cleans up the leftover AWS-managed security groups that are associated with an EKS cluster you intend to destroy.
 It accepts
 - `--eks-cluster-arn`: the ARN of the EKS cluster
-- `--security-group-id`: the AWS-managed security group ID
+- `--security-group-id`: a known security group ID associated with the EKS cluster
 - `--vpc-id`: the VPC ID where the cluster is located

-It also looks for other security groups associated with the EKS cluster, such as the AWS-managed security group that is created for a load balancer controller.
-To safely delete these resources, it detaches and deletes any associated elastic network interfaces.
+It also looks for other security groups associated with the EKS cluster, such as the security group created by the AWS Load Balancer Controller.
+To safely delete these resources, it detaches and deletes any associated AWS Elastic Network Interfaces.

 Example: